Shoulder Arthroscopy

 Shoulder arthroscopy is a minimally invasive surgery used to diagnose and treat shoulder problems.
 You might have arthroscopy for rotator cuff tears or shoulder impingement.
 Minimally invasive procedures require smaller incisions than traditional surgery.
 Each incision is about the size of a keyhole.

-Your surgeon inserts a small camera called an arthroscope through a tiny incision in your skin.
+A small camera called an arthroscope is inserted through a tiny incision in your skin.
 This camera projects pictures of your shoulder joint to a video screen.
-Your provider looks at these images to find the source of your injury.
-If you need a shoulder repair, the provider uses miniature surgical instruments to restore your shoulder’s mobility.
+Miniature surgical instruments are used to restore your shoulder’s mobility.

 Why is shoulder arthroscopy done?

-Shoulder arthroscopy helps healthcare providers find and treat shoulder pain that has not responded to nonsurgical treatments.
+Shoulder arthroscopy helps find and treat shoulder pain that has not responded to nonsurgical treatments.
 Nonsurgical treatments for shoulder pain include physical therapy, medication, injections and rest.

 What shoulder injuries does arthroscopic shoulder surgery treat?